 I am Brenda Reaves L.P.N. and a friend and protege of David.
-I am currently seeking other certifications in the health industry so that I can better serve you.
+We are also AFPA Certified Nutritional and Wellness Consultants.
 David has made an amazing difference in my life in more ways than I can address in an introductory post.
 Over time I will elaborate on some of these things.
 At this time David has asked me to address some women’s issues and I am thrilled to have this opportunity.
 Various elements of David’s Way will present themselves all along because I incorporate David’s methodology into everything that I do and my life is so much better for it.
-As women we tend to over complicate everyday events and also major sources of stress in our lives.
+As women we tend to over-complicate everyday events and also major sources of stress in our lives.
 David’s Way is a tool to navigate life with less stress and more success in what is important to us.

-When I first became aquainted with David, I was at a weight that seemed to be okay for me.
+When I first became acquainted with David, I was at a weight that seemed to be okay for me.
 The problem was, I still had high blood pressure, insomnia, arthritis, anxiety and depression.
 I was also too fat for my frame even though a popular weight loss group told me that I was at a healthy weight.
-Well… I began to read David’s posts and realized that he is incredibly fit and healthy and I needed to make some changes.
+Well… I began to read David’s posts and realized that I needed to make some changes.
 His “numbers” at the doctors office could make the Surgeon General jealous.
 As a nurse, when I see his lab reports, I’m just blown away.
 Mind you, my lab reports are awesome too.
-My doctor is very impressed every time I go in but I had never personally known anyone who rivaled me!
+My doctor is very impressed every time I go in, but I had never personally known anyone who rivaled me!
 I guess you could say that we are serious health freaks.
-We compare and almost compete for lab results…really.
+We compare, and almost compete, for lab results…really.
 So that’s the types that you’re following here.

 I learned a tough lesson one night after many years of struggling with my weight.
 I had a decision to make.
 On this particular night, the urge to binge was so strong that I was almost hysterical.
 I realized that I had NOTHING in the house to satisfy those cravings!
-I thought about the frozen gluten free bread and started towards the freezer.
+I thought about the frozen, gluten free bread and started towards the freezer.
 My original thought was to make cinnamon toast but as I neared the freezer, I knew that wasn’t going to happen.
 The desire for immediate gratification was so strong.
 It was overwhelming.
 I knew that I was going to eat that bread frozen.
 Gluten Free bread is different and it’s actually amazingly good frozen.
 (Notice that I know that…).

 After this climactic event, I worked hard to get my weight down.
 I did it in a short time and was so proud and cocky for a couple of years and then… I asked David about my level of fitness… Oh, Lord…He told me to lose 20#.
 Yes.
 He.
 Did.
-Well…some folks would have balked at that, like gone crazy and never spoke to this man again but I had already had that moment when I realized what my goals in life are, an epiphany I suppose.
+Well…some folks would have balked at that, like gone crazy and never spoke to him again.
+However, I had already had that moment when I realized what my goals in life are, an epiphany I suppose.

-David put me on the Starting Strength weight lifting program and advised me concerning my diet.
+David put me on the Starting Strength (1) weight lifting program and advised me concerning my health and nutrition.
 In just a few weeks, that 20# was GONE and I was getting stronger by leaps and bounds.
 About this time, he told me that I am a power lifter…cool.
 One lesson of the iron is that nothing in our lives is going to require any more effort than we exert at that bar.
 It takes everything in me, so when I face other hard things I have learned that I still have strength in me.
 There is nothing that I face that is any harder than rising from a heavy squat.
 For you, it may be another form of physical activity that pushes you to your limit but the principle is the same.

 David has taught me well.
 He continues to be my friend and mentor and I learn from him daily.
 His life has caused him to coin the phrase, “I’ve Never Done Easy In My Life.”
 (David Yochim) and he hasn’t.
 He has faced difficulties greater than I have ever had to deal with and my life has not been a storybook.
 What this teaches me is that no excuse is a reason, merely an excuse.
 David lives this.
-He is not the “expert” that tells you to lose weight in polyester pants so tight that they’re two inches too short.
-He holds himself to this same standard.
+He is not the “expert” that tells you to lose weight while wearing polyester pants so tight that they’re two inches too short.
+He holds himself to the same standard of health as me.
 So come along and join us on our journey to health, wellness and happiness.
 David’s Way works.
 His passion is health.
-“Life Is a Beautiful Journey, Enjoy The Ride.” ;-*